 Payment may be made via online banking, debit cards/Interac, or cheque/money order.
 Post-dated cheques will not be accepted.

-Credit cards are no longer accepted for domestic fees (except for the application fee, registration deposit, and tuition for Continuing Education courses).
+Credit cards are no longer accepted for domestic fees (except for the application fee and registration deposit).

 Note Effective Jan.
 1, 2020 Camosun will no longer accept cash payments for tuition and student fees.

 If fees are paid by a sponsoring agency, a fully completed and authorized Sponsor Agency Approval for Fees form must be submitted by the fee payment deadline.
 It is the student's responsibility to obtain a valid sponsorship for any/all sessions.

 Students should be aware that sponsor agencies may require considerable lead-time to approve sponsorship.
 It is the student's responsibility to confirm with the sponsor whether the extended health and/or dental plan will be sponsored.
 If the sponsorship does not include the premiums for the Student Benefits Plan, the student is required to opt out or pay the assessed fees by the published fee deadlines.

 The sponsor agency will be sent an invoice by the college Finance office after the tuition fee deadline.